-Being Wrong Matters
+Lesson #1: Being Wrong Matters

 What’s the point of always being right?

-If someone is better than you at something, then it’s likely because he has failed at it more than you have.”
+“If someone is better than you at something, then it’s likely because he has failed at it more than you have.”
 Mark Manson

-I hate when people are not taking responsibility for their own lives.
-Mark makes a great point in his book about why you necessarily need to stop playing a victim all the time and start being a responsible human being.
+He makes a great point in his book about why you necessarily need to stop playing the victim all the time and start being a responsible human being.

-Most of the time I hear these words coming out of the people around me: “It’s not my fault”; “Someone else put these things here”; “I grew up in the wrong neighbourhood”; “My parents didn’t have enough money to send me to college”; “This is not part of my job”; ”He is rich because of his parents”.
+Most of the time I hear these words coming out of the people around me: “It’s not my fault”; “Someone else put these things here”; “I grew up in the wrong neighborhood”; “My parents didn’t have enough money to send me to college”; “This is not part of my job”; ”He is rich because of his parents”.

 Why they do it?